Running Quantum Computers in Discovery Mode: Discovering Time Crystals: Interesting State Distributions

-made of nearest neighbor Ising interaction between qubits in one layer of the unitary and qubit rotations in the second.
-Here, $\vec\sigma_i$ represents the Pauli matrices on $i$th qubit, $\hat{s}$ and $\hat{m}$ denote the directions of the Ising interaction and qubit rotation axes respectively.
-We initialize the parameters with randomly chosen values ($J_i,h_i\in[0,\pi/2]$, $\hat{m},\hat{s}$ on the sphere).
-We then perform random Pauli measurements along three perpendicular directions to construct the shadow representation.
-We have checked that the optimization works for any choice of the three orthogonal directions for measurement.
+We now consider the question of whether the interest function can be used for optimization of a more general class of unitary circuits.
+For this we simulate the optimization dynamics using classical numerical calculations, and consider circuits with Floquet unitaries without a $\mathbb{Z}_2$ symmetry:

-The interest function was averaged over $30$-$50$ initial states $|\psi\rangle$ randomly picked from the computational basis, and for each $|\psi\rangle$ the states for clustering were chosen from the time steps $10\leq t < 50$ and each state was represented by $N_s\approx 500$ shadows.
-HAC was performed on the states represented by the leading principal component.
+made of nearest-neighbor Ising interaction between qubits in one layer of the unitary and qubit rotations in the second.
+Here, $\vec\sigma_i$ represents the Pauli matrices on $i^{\rm th}$ qubit, $\hat{s}$ and $\hat{m}$ denote the directions of the Ising interaction and qubit rotation axes respectively.
+We initialize the optimizable parameters with randomly chosen values ($J_i,h_i\in[0,\pi/2]$, $\hat{m},\hat{s}$ on the sphere).
+Pauli shadow measurements are performed along orthogonal directions different from the quantization axis of the computation basis states to reduce any bias in the protocol.
+We use a Nelder-Mead gradient-free optimizer again to steer the parameters towards larger values of the interest function $f$.